named-data/NDN-CCL-API/chrono-sync2013.rst

             onReceivedSyncState(syncStates, isRecovery) where:

             - `syncStates`
-                is the list of SyncState messages.
+                is the list of :ref:`SyncState <ChronoSync2013.SyncState>` messages.
             - `isRecovery`
                 is true if this is the initial list of SyncState messages or from a recovery interest.
 (For example, if isRecovery is true, a chat